 If you want to build a network of engaged and regular readers it makes sense for you yourself to be an engaged reader of other people’s blogs.
 You want feedback so give feedback.

 TIP: Say you run a hotel – look for travel bloggers: you have similar interests!
 Your opinion on good accommodation and customer service is interesting and will add to other people’s posts.
-Maybe one day the travel blogger will visit and you can chat more then and be blogged about!
+Maybe one day the travel blogger will visit.
+You can chat more then and they might blog about you.

 Run a cafe?
 Look for food bloggers!
 Your business is based on the food and drinks, look out for recipes you might use at work and thank bloggers for broadening the knowledge in this area.